 Second sugar maple in the northeast triangle in July

-There are now two sugar maples and two red maples in the Park.
-Sugar maple leaf on left, red maple leaf on right.
+There are two sugar maples and two red maples in the Park.
+Sugar maple leaf on left, with pointed leaf tips; red maple leaf on right, with more rounded leaf tips.

 Sugar maple leaf on top, flag of Canada with stylized sugar maple leaf on bottom

 Botany 101 Bonus

 Let's talk leaves some more.
 Trees and other plants have the amazing ability to make sugar out of carbon dioxide and water using the energy from sunlight.
+That's right: air plus water equals food!
 This photosynthetic activity takes place in cellular structures called chloroplasts, mediated by a green pigment molecule called chlorophyll.
 The chlorophyll degrades in autumn, revealing other molecules of yellow, orange, and red colors.
 The amino acids from this breakdown are stored in the tree and recycled as the building blocks of proteins in the spring.

 A project for the next generation of scientists is to invent an artificial leaf, a device that uses plentiful sunshine to convert the increasing levels of carbon dioxide in the air into food.
 Or, we can just plant more trees!